-Check chain wear by first stretching the chain tight (adjust it taut or hang a 10 kg-20 lb-weight on it) and then measure the length of 20 links.
-If the distance from the center of the 1st pin to the center of the 21st pin is more than 323 mm (12.7 in), the chain should be replaced.
-WARNING: For safety, use only the standard chain (Enuma EK530SH-T1G) and have it installed by a Kawasaki Dealer.
+Check chain wear by first streching the chain tight (adjust it taut or hang a 10kg-20lb-weight on it) and then measure the length of 20 links, If the distance from the center of the 1st pin to the center or the 21st pin is more than 323 mm (12.7 in), the chain should be replaced.
+WARNING: For safety, use only the standard chain: Enuma EK428SH-G, 118 links.
+This is an endless type and should not be cut for installation; have it installed by a Kawasaki Dealer.